 Venice Film Festival

-Where the Venice Film Festival Takes Place
+Where does the Venice Film Festival Take place?

 Festival Sections: Competition and Experimentation

-- Venezia 81 (Official Competition): films competing for the Golden Lion.
+- Venezia 82 (Official Competition): films competing for the Golden Lion.

-- Horizons: innovative languages and experimental cinema.
+- Orizzonti: innovative language and experimental cinema.

 How to Participate: Tickets and Useful Information